oatzy/oatzy.github.io/_posts/2024-01-20-hidden-message-ternary-scarf.md

 Similar to how we can calculate the frequency of individual letters in the English language - by counting occurences in a text - we can also calculate the frequency of letter pairs in English.

-We can use these frequencies as a weighting, by multipling the letter pair frequency by the score of the assigned codes.
+We can then use these frequencies as a weighting, by multipling the letter pair frequency by the score of the assigned codes.

-So if we come up with a possible mapping, calculate the score for each possible letter pair and take the sum, we can calculate the total score for that mapping
+So if we come up with a possible mapping, we can calculate the score for each possible letter pair and take the sum, giving us the total score for that mapping

 ```jsx
 total score = sum [ f(c_i, c_j) * s(c_i, c_j) ]